This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 The saponins in jade plants are toxic, even when dried.
 The most common reason for poisoning is eating the berries or leaves of the plant.
 Accidental poisoning in children, though rare, can occur if the plant is not kept out of reach.

-The poisonous substances in jade plants are called alkaloids and saponins (which make up about 2% of the total weight of the leaves).
+The poisonous substances in jade plants are called alkaloids and saponins (which comprise about 2% of the total weight of the leaves).
 These chemicals remain even after the plant is dead.

 Saponins are a diverse group of chemicals with a soap-like foaming quality — hence the name saponin because it comes from the Latin word “Sapo,” which means soap.